Women with early breast cancer may not need chemo, major new study finds

 Breaking News Emails

-“This is a really big deal,” said Dr. Adam Brusky, a coauthor on the new study and a professor of medicine at the University of Pittsburgh.
-The bottom line, Brusky said, is that doctors now have a test to determine which early-stage patients — and that’s most of them — can skip chemotherapy.
+“This is a really big deal,” said Dr. Adam Brufsky, a coauthor on the new study and a professor of medicine at the University of Pittsburgh.
+The bottom line, Brufsky said, is that doctors now have a test to determine which early-stage patients — and that’s most of them — can skip chemotherapy.

 Of the more than 250,000 women in the U.S. expected to be diagnosed with breast cancer, the new findings could benefit more than 63,000 with non-invasive, or early stage, disease.